vitejs/rolldown-vite/docs/guide/migration.md

 Oxc Minifier is now used for JS minification by default instead of esbuild.
 You can use [`build.minify: 'esbuild'`](/config/build-options#minify) option to switch back to esbuild, but this is deprecated and will be removed in the future.
 Note that you need to install `esbuild` as a dev dependency as it's now an optional dependency.

 If you were using `esbuild.minify*` options to control the minification behavior, you can use `build.rolldownOptions.output.minify` option instead.
+If you were using `esbuild.drop` option, you can use [`build.rolldownOptions.output.minify.compress.drop*` options](https://oxc.rs/docs/guide/usage/minifier/dead-code-elimination) instead.

 Property mangling feature is not supported by Oxc and the related options ([`mangleProps`, `reserveProps`, `mangleQuoted`, `mangleCache`](https://esbuild.github.io/api/#mangle-props)) are not supported.
 If you need these options, please check [oxc-project/oxc#15375](https://github.com/oxc-project/oxc/issues/15375).